/

 Are you targeting a Green Star rating or NABERS?

-Solar could gain up to 4 Green Star credits depending on the tool being used for your building, or improve your NABERS rating.
-The requirements of NABERS and the relevant Green Star tool need to be understood and the solar system designed accordingly.
+Solar can contribute up to two Green Star points depending on the tool being used for your building - and it can improve your NABERS rating.
+The requirements of NABERS and the relevant Green Star tools need to be understood and the solar system designed accordingly.
+Batteries can earn up to four points, and contribute to other points (including resilience, peak demand reduction and operational energy efficiency).

 / How We Help